huwr/pingThing/README.md

 ------------

 * The 'Launch at Login' checkbox is not implemented - you will have to add it to your Login Items in System Preferences manually.
+* Does not test connectivity correctly when connectivity is precluded by the network.
+That's difficult to control for; perhaps there could be a TCP ACK test.

 Future Plans
 ------------